boyiguo1/Tutorial-Residential_Segregation_Score/README.md

     conservatory, neither is majority and minority in that sense.
 How to defined.

+4. The implementation of the three scores in this pipeline is neither an endorsement nor disapprovement of the indices.
+It simply serves the purpose of calculation convienience.
+Without much expertise in measurement thoerem, we advise users to use the indices with cautious, and be critical when interpreting the results.

+5. Based on Massey and Dunton, the use of RS measurements should be not be limited to 1 index, instead with several.

+> “Our survey of the research literature leads us to conclude that
+> segregation should be measured not with one index, but with several.”

 ### Practice

 1. Sending requests, FIPS, leading zero, Excel automatically omitting